tonethar/IGME-430-Fall-2020/weekly/week-12.md

-## Example 3 - a FSC that hits up the server for data
+### I-E. Example 3 - a FSC that hits up the server for data

 ```js
 const SongContainer = (props) => {